Sign with the words "Recovery", "Addiction", "Stigma", and "Academia"

 5 Unexpected Joys of Sobriety

-For years, before I was able to maintain my sobriety, I would write lists to myself about the benefits of it.
-They’d always be something like this: Health (no injuries, bad teeth, liver disease, hangovers etc.) Good grades No shame/embarrassment (puking on...
+By Esme LaCroix (Originally published October 21, 2021) For years, before I was able to maintain my sobriety, I would write lists to myself about the benefits of it.
+They’d always be something like this: Health (no injuries, bad teeth, liver disease, hangovers etc.)...

 read more